-As an independent school Rochambeau is a fully self-funded non-profit school and receives no subsidies from the US or French governments.
-Tuition and other sources of revenue provides a financial anchor, but do not cover the full price of the investments we make in our students and our community each year.
+As an independent school Rochambeau is a fully self-funded non-profit school.
+Tuition and other sources of revenue provide a financial anchor, but do not cover the full cost of the investments we make in our students and our community each year.
 As a non-profit school, gifts to Rochambeau are tax deductible to the fullest extent allowed by law.

 What is the Annual Fund?

-The Annual Fund consists of gifts raised annually to support Rochambeau that exceed the income from tuition alone.
-These gifts help provide for the expenses that make our school exceptional.
+Gifts made annually to support essential projects.
+This makes our school exceptional.
+These gifts help provide for the expenses that exceed the income from tuition alone.
 This includes investments in infrastructure and equipment of over $1 million annually.
 Parents, grandparents, teachers, staff, alumni and friends of Rochambeau all support the Annual Fund.